 As a member of the International League of Conservation Photographers (iLCP), it is especially important to me to utilise the visuals I am creating to drive positive change, create awareness and have them seen by as many people as possible.
 Conservation Storytelling means what is done with the photographs or films after you have taken them.
 That’s what conservation means to me.

 A: I have a few:

-First and foremost: Leave the world a bit better than when I came in it.
+First and foremost: Leave the world a bit better than when I came into it.

-Spread love for our mother earth and encourage people to make a positive change in their lives.
+Spread love for our majestic home, planet earth, and encourage people to make a positive change in their lives.